yedpodtrzitko/godot-docs/classes/class_shaderglobalsoverride.rst

 **Inherits:** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-Overrides global shader parameters' values in a specific scene.
+A node used to override global shader parameters' values in a scene.

 .. rst-class:: classref-introduction-group